idx-labs/openstack-network-slicing/lab0/README.md

-# OpenStack DevStack and BGP
+# OpenStack DevStack, Neutron Dynamic Routing, and Juniper vSRX

 This README describes how to setup a DevStack instance and then connect it to a virtual Juniper router and establishing a BGP session using [Neutron Dynamic Routing](https://docs.openstack.org/neutron-dynamic-routing/latest/admin/bgp-speaker.html) to configure a BGP speaker that can announce dynamically created networks.